 Another important aspect of blog post format is structure.
 Most articles need a basic structure comprising:

 The hook is an opening sentence that grabs the reader’s attention.
+Here are some examples:

-The Introduction is where you make the reader aware that:
+The introduction is where you make the reader aware that:

 - She has a problem